mikelytaev/n-wise/0000-n-wise.md

 ## Motivation

 SSI subjects and [agents](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0004-agents) representing them must have a way to establish relationships with each other in a trustful manner.
-In the simplest case, when only two agents are involved, this goal is achieved using [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) protocol by creating and securely sharing their DID Documents directly between agents.
-However, it is often necessary to organize an interaction involving more than two paries.
+In the simplest case, when only two participants are involved, this goal is achieved using [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) protocol by creating and securely sharing their DID Documents directly between agents.
+However, it is often desirable to organize an interaction involving more than two paries.
 The number of parties of such an interaction may change over time, and most of the agents may be mobile ones.
 The simplest and most frequently used example of such interaction is a group chat in instant messenger.
 The trusted nature of SSI technology makes it possible to use group relationships for holding legally significant unions, such as board of directors, territorial community or dissertation councils.

 ## Tutorial